jesqi/docs/docs/dir/scenarios.md

 The following section showcases a few usage scenarios of the Agent Directory.

+!!! note
-Although the following example is shown for CLI-based usage scenario, there is an effort on exposing the same functionality via SDKs.
+    Although the following example is shown for a CLI-based usage scenario, there is an effort to expose the same functionality through language-specific SDKs.

-## Requirements
+## Prerequisites

 - Directory CLI client, distributed via [GitHub Releases](https://github.com/agntcy/dir/releases)
+- Directory API server, outlined in the [Directory Deployment](../how-to-guides/agent-directory.md#deployment) section.

 ## Build